 - Dean Community Outreach (DCO)

 Giving back to the local community is an important part of being a Dean College Bulldog.
-Community engagement opportunities are another way that you can interact with faculty and staff outside of the classroom.
+Community service opportunities are a way that you can interact with faculty and staff outside of the classroom.
 By participating in these opportunities, you will realize your ability to positively impact the lives of others.

-The Office of Orientation & Community Service sponsors projects planned both on and off-campus every month in conjunction with Dean Community Outreach (DCO), Dean’s student-run community service group.
-Projects range from stocking shelves at the Franklin Food Pantry to collecting pull tabs from cans for the Ronald McDonald House to volunteering at events in the town of Franklin.
-Projects are open to all students, faculty and staff to actively participate in and are made known through a variety of ways throughout campus.
+The Office of Orientation & Community Service sponsors projects planned both on and off-campus every month in conjunction with the student organizations on campus.
+Projects range from stocking shelves at the Franklin Food Pantry to park clean-ups to volunteering at events in the town of Franklin.

 Some of the service projects and locations that the Dean Community has worked with are: